RE: “New conservation plan for Genocide memorials in line for UNESCO recognition” (The New Times, August 10).

 Keeping the memory alive is crucial for prevention of genocide.
 Kudos to the National Commission for the Fight against Genocide (CNLG) for compiling the document on long-term preservation of Genocide memorials in the country.

-Many people have heard about the Genocide against the Tutsi in books, thus they do not fully appreciate its wickedness.
+Many people have only read about the Genocide against the Tutsi, thus they do not fully appreciate its wickedness.
 There are still many people who confuse it with civil war.

 This may lead some people into acts of trivialising it, willingly or otherwise, because they think it was just another spate of killing.